openstack-infra/system-config/doc/source/gerrit.rst

    $PROJECT-milestone (PTL and release minded people) exclusively can perform full code review (blocking or approving: +/- 2), and submit changes to be merged on milestone-proposed branches.
 #.
-Full code review (+/- 2) of API projects should be available to the
+Full code review (+/- 2) of API projects (documentation of the API,
-   -core group of the corresponding implementation project as well as to the OpenStack Documentation Coordinators.
+   not implementation of the API) should be available to the -core group of the corresponding implementation project as well as to the OpenStack Documentation Coordinators.
 #.
 Full code review of stable branches should be available to the
    -core group of the project as well as the Stable Maintainers group.